ReichtumQian/Para-Koopman-Learning/README.md

 pip install .
 ```

+You can check out the [Quick Start](https://reichtumqian.github.io/ParamKoopmanDL/UserGuide/QuickStart/) and examples in the `example` folder for more details.

 ## References

 [1] [Li, Q., Dietrich, F., Bollt, E. M., & Kevrekidis, I. G. (2017).
 Extended dynamic mode decomposition with dictionary learning: A data-driven adaptive spectral decomposition of the Koopman operator.
 Chaos: An Interdisciplinary Journal of Nonlinear Science, 27(10), 103111.](https://aip-scitation-org.libproxy1.nus.edu.sg/doi/full/10.1063/1.4993854)